The best-selling business book “Good to Great” was largely about the success of companies that stayed focused on their well-defined mission.

 They also have compelling content in the newsletter that maximizes the click rate, which is more likely to range around two to three percent.
 Great publishers with highly targeted newsletters may achieve 10 percent or higher.

 These newsletters serve a different purpose.
 They are not an end product like the other example but rather a pure promotional vehicle.

-As a result, advertising rarely appears in them.
+As a result, advertising rarely appears in them except for emails that specialize in displaying ads for subscribers who want to receive advertising via email.
 The “articles” are actually summaries that are as brief as possible in part to push as many headlines with links to the top of the page.

-In both cases, the email marketing metric of “open rate” is important.
-But the metric of “click rate” matters only in the second example.
+In all examples, the email marketing metric of “open rate” is important.
+But the metric of “click rate” matters only in the promotion example.

-Both examples are meant to show that the primary goal or purpose of the email strategy defines the product and the metrics used to determine their success or failure.
+The examples above are meant to show the primary goal or purpose of the email marketing strategy.
+It defines the product, the audience and the metrics used to determine their success or failure.

 A good strategy starts with a goal in mind.
 Then the tactics follow from there.